slint-ui/slint/docs/langref/src/legacy_syntax.md

 }
 ```

-Element position and property lookup is different in the new syntax.
+This syntax change also effects property lookup rules and default element placement.

-In the new syntax, only property declared within the component are in scope.
+In components defined in the new syntax, only properties declared within the
+component are in scope.
+By default parent elements render their children centered
+and will apply all layout constraints.

-In the previous syntax, all properties of bases of `self` and `root` were also in scope.
+In components defined using old systax, all properties of bases of `self` and
-In the new syntax, elements are centered by default and the constraints are applied to the parent.
+`root` were in scope in addition to all properties defined inside the component
+itself.
+Elements are placed at position `x: 0` and `y: 0` and their constraints
+aren't applied.